-Bookings for event space and meeting venue hire are being taken via email at [email protected] or by phone on 9780 5294.
+Future bookings for event space and meeting venue hire are being taken via email at [email protected]

 What we’re asking you to do

 - Book online!
 As events are released, tickets will be available for purchase via our website.